linkdotnet/BlogExamples/ArraySumPerformanceSIMD/README.md

-# Branch prediction - cost of an if
+# Using SSE in C# on the example of the sum of a list

 The blog post shows how to use SSE in C# and how much faster we can go than a traditional for loop or LINQ.